-The first biological heart valve implanted into a beating heartDecember 20th, 2013 in Cardiology /
+The first biological heart valve implanted into a beating heartDecember 20, 2013 in Medicine & Health / Cardiology

 A few days ago, the cardiac surgeons at the MedUni Vienna and Vienna General Hospital achieved an absolute first: the first biological heart valve implanted into a beating heart was given to a male patient who had a leaky aortic valve.
 The patient, whose medical care was being provided in Vienna, had aortic regurgitation and was unsuitable for open-heart surgery due to his other co-morbidities.